 Practical use of Android URI Schemes

 The URI method of deep linking is very restrictive and not recommended without significant modification as it will show an error message if your app is not installed.
-In order to use a URI scheme effectively by itself, you’ll need to build a couple tools on top of it to handle the critical edge cases such as when the app is not installed.
+In order to use an Android URI scheme effectively by itself, you’ll need to build a couple tools on top of it to handle the critical edge cases such as when the app is not installed.

 The code will attempt to open up the app by setting an iFrame source to the URI scheme then fall back safely to the Google Play Store if the app fails to load.